Pseudagrion ignifer

 commonly known as a flame-headed riverdamsel.

 It is a medium-sized damselfly with an orange face and pruinose sides to its body and the start of its tail.

 It is found in eastern Australia, where it inhabits streams.

+Etymology

+The genus name Pseudagrion is derived from the Greek ψευδής (pseudēs, "false" or "not true"), combined with Agrion, a genus name derived from the Greek ἄγριος (agrios, "wild").
+Agrion was the name given in 1775 by Johan Christian Fabricius for all damselflies.

+The species name ignifer is Latin for "fire-bearing", referring to the bright rust-coloured markings on the face.